lyft/cartography/docs/schema.md

 # Cartography Schema

 ## ℹ️ Quick notes on notation
+- **Bolded words** in the schema tables indicate that this field is indexed, so your queries will run faster if you use these fields.

 - This isn't proper Neo4j syntax, but for the purpose of this document we will use this notation:

 	```